Napa Cabbage Sauerkraut

 - If you are sensitive to pepper and don’t want your hands to turn yellow from the turmeric, wear gloves when mixing.

-- For softer sauerkraut massage the cabbage vigorously in step 7.
+- For softer sauerkraut massage the cabbage vigorously when mixing in a bowl.
 For crunchier sauerkraut, gently mix the cabbage.

 I’m very interested in making this.
 However, I can never find fresh turmeric.
 Can I make it with dried??